 Frequently Asked Questions

-Minnetonka Public Schools assesses a transportation fee for bus service for all public and private school students who reside within two miles of the school they attend.
+We assess a transportation fee for bus service for all public and private school students who reside within two miles of the school they attend.
 Because the school bus is the safest way to get to and from school, all families are strongly encouraged to register for bus service.
-Families may register and pay the fee online or download and print the registration form to mail with payment.
+Families may register and pay the fee online.

 - Who decided that families residing within two miles of school might be required to pay a fee for bus service?